hashicorp/ngx_http_consul_backend_module/README.md

   (e.g. `my-service`).

-1. The `ngx_http_consul_backend` calls `dlopen` on the shared C library (the `.a` file mentioned above), and executes the Go function by calling its symbol.
+1. The `ngx_http_consul_backend` calls `dlopen` on the shared C library (the `.so` file mentioned above), and executes the Go function by calling its symbol.

 1. The Go function communicates with Consul using the official API client library, compiles a list of IP:PORT results, and then chooses a random result to